 - Weird Al Yankovic recorded a song called “Lasagna” that is a parody of “La Bamba”.

 - July 29th is National Lasagna Day.

 Lasagna Fun Facts We Missed

-Let us know if we missed and lasagna fun facts in the comment section below.
+Let us know if we missed and lasagna fun facts in the comment section or food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Lasagna.